 5 Chill out at Brick Rooftop Bar & Kitchen

 One of the nicest venues to open up its doors in 2019 is Brick Rooftop Kitchen & Bar at Aloft Abu Dhabi, and to say that it’s impressive is a bit of an understatement.
 Found up on the 12th floor of the hotel, the venue offers incredible views of the Abu Dhabi skyline, live acoustic entertainment on weekends, reasonably priced mixed drinks and international plates all prepared in the restaurant’s trademark brick ovens.
-The Tuesday ladies’ night also offers free sparkling before 10pm.
+The Temptation Tuesday ladies’ night also offers free sparkling from 10pm.

 Daily 5pm-3am.
 Aloft Abu Dhabi, Al Khaleej Al Arabi Street (02 654 5000).

 6 Start the weekend with a vegan buffet and yoga at Café 302

 Life in Abu Dhabi involves a lot of eating and partying, so you might be reaching a point where you fancy a bit of a detox.
 Well, Café 302 is helping us to start the weekend on a healthy note by offering a Thursday night all-you-can-eat vegan buffet dinner.
 Once a month, the Roots & Shoots event also features a 60-minute yoga session, so you’ll be feeling properly relaxed by the time you dig in.

 Dhs89 (buffet), Dhs149 (buffet and yoga, once a month only).
 Thu 6pm-10pm.
 Al Maha Arjaan by Rotana, Fatima Bint Mubarak Street (02 610 6666).